-Great Britain is the name of the island northwest of France and east of Ireland that consists of three somewhat autonomous regions: England, Wales and Scotland.
+Great Britain is the name of the island northwest of France and east of Ireland that consists of three major somewhat autonomous regions: England, Wales, and Scotland.
 Therefore, England is part of Great Britain, which is part of the United Kingdom.
-The U.K. includes England, Wales, Scotland, and Northern Ireland."
+The U.K. includes England, Wales, Scotland, and Northern Ireland" and a number of smaller territories around the world.